Every business owner hopes their company will make money one day.

 Alternatively, you can hire a professional service that’s allowed to operate in New Jersey and has a physical address (registered office) in the state.
 Some LLC formation services also double as registered agent services providers.

-A professional provider will cost you anywhere between $39 to $300 per year.
+A professional registered agent service in NJ will cost you anywhere between $49 to $199 per year.